-- 1. Students should visit http://tinyurl.com/shaferaicourse and download the files found in the roadmap4 folder.
+- 1. Students should download the activity4.zip file and unzip it into their mis3536workspace.
 (There are two files, the Jupyter notebook, and the data file.) - 2.
 Explore the data source (it's a CSV file this time!)
 Be careful not to edit it. - a.
 Based on what you see here, what data cleaning has been done? - b.
 Based on what you see here, does this look like we are headed towards a supervised model or an unsupervised model?
-Why? - 3.
-Today, we are going to run the Jupyter notebook one cell at a time.
+Why?

-- a.
+- 3. Today, we are going to run the Jupyter notebook one cell at a time. - a.
 The first cell -- This code essentially loads data, prepares it, splits it into training and testing sets, converts text data into TF-IDF features, trains a Naive Bayes classifier, makes predictions, and evaluates the classifier's performance. - b.
 The second cell -- This block of code generates a series of horizontal bar plots, each showing the top 10 most important features for a specific department/class, along with their corresponding coefficients.
 These visualizations help in understanding which words are most influential in predicting each department/class in the classifier. - c.
 The third cell -- This code allows the user to input a problem description, predicts the top two departments likely to handle the problem, and prints the predictions along with their probabilities. - 4.
 Using the third cell in the script, experiment with the model we just built. - 5.
-DISCUSS: There's \a lot\ going on here.
+DISCUSS: There's a lot going on here.
 What are your chief takeaways? - 6.
+Using the bar plots as a guide, craft a good example of your own.
+Screen shot it, and upload it to the corresponding Canvas assignment. - 7.
 DISCUSS: Consider these two questions: